Don’t just exercise, exercise outside

 Refills: Unlimited

-The UK has several outdoor exercise programmes, including Boot Camps and Green Gyms.
+The UK also has several outdoor exercise programmes, including Boot Camps and Green Gyms.
 (You can read about the top ten here.)
 The USA has at least 50 such programmes.
-And the Appalachian Mountain Club is now working with MassGeneral Hospital to prescribe regular outdoor physical activity for children.
-Norway ranks among the happiest countries in the world and here the idea of communing with nature is instilled from birth.
-Around 90% of Norwegians say they feel less stressed and in a better mood when they spend time in nature.
+And the Appalachian Mountain Club is working with MassGeneral Hospital to prescribe regular outdoor physical activity for children.

 “All truly great thoughts are conceived by walking.”

 You can read more about this here.
-Or you can decide right now, when you will next take exercise outside.
+Or you can decide now: when you will next exercise outside?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.